 Looks like a party!

 To understand buffers, we need to know a thing or two about acids and bases.
-Acids are substances that release hydrogen ions (H+) into solution.
+Acids are substances that release hydrogen ions (H+) into a solution.
 HCl, or hydrochloric acid, is a compound formed by ionic bonds.
-When you drop it in water, the H+ and Cl- come apart, because as we said before, water is polar and will attack charged ions.
+When you drop it in water, the H+ and Cl- come apart because, as we said before, water is polar and will attack charged ions.
 Cue the paparazzi and/or vulture imagery.
-As a result, a whole bunch of H+ ions are released into solution, which dramatically increases the concentration of H+.
+As a result, a whole bunch of H+ ions are released into the solution, which dramatically increases the concentration of H+.
 An increase in the concentration of H+ causes an increase in acidity.

 Two things to remember:

-OK, back to buffers.
+Okay, back to buffers.
 A buffer is a substance that helps to moderate any changes in pH that result from the addition of acids or bases.
 This is important because, as you’ll learn later, most of the chemical processes that occur in living organisms are highly sensitive to pH, and drastic changes in pH can cause some serious trouble.
-Therefore, buffers are a little bit like well-meaning control freaks.
+Buffers are basically well-meaning control freaks.

 Water, as stated at the beginning of this section, can act like a buffer if there is a sudden change in pH.
 At any given moment, there are a few H2O molecules that break apart and form H+ and OH-.
-Don’t worry...most of the water molecules are still completely bound together.
-There are a few hydrogen ions here and there who effectively get tired of "sharing" an electron with the pushy, selfish oxygen atoms.
+Don’t worry.
+Most of the water molecules are still completely bound together, but there are a few hydrogen ions here and there who effectively get tired of "sharing" an electron with the pushy, selfish oxygen atoms.
 They throw their little atomic arms up and shout, "Fine!
 The electron is all yours.
 I’m outta here!"
-Therefore, there are a few stray H+ and corresponding OH- ions floating around in solution.
+Therefore, there are always a few stray H+ and corresponding OH- ions floating around in a solution.

 These few dissociated water molecules are what give water its buffering ability.
-If we add an acid to solution, some of the free OH- ions will bind to the newly added H+ ions, which will moderate the decrease in pH.
-Similarly, if we add a whole bunch of base to the solution, some of the added base will bind to the free H+ ions in solution, which will moderate the increase in pH.
+If we add an acid to water, some of the free OH- ions will bind to the newly added H+ ions, which will moderate the decrease in pH.
+Similarly, if we add a whole bunch of base to water, some of the added base will bind to the free H+ ions in solution, which will moderate the increase in pH.

 Having said all of this, while water can be a buffer, it isn’t a fantastic one since most of the H2O molecules remain completely stuck together.
 It has a little bit of buffering capability and is helpful with small changes in pH, but it is by no means the best and certainly can’t compensate for super drastic changes in pH.

-Second, water has a high heat of vaporization (the amount of heat required to convert liquid water into gaseous water, aka steam).
-The high heat of vaporization of water is due to those pesky hydrogen bonds.
+Second, water has a high heat of vaporization, the amount of heat required to convert liquid water into gaseous water (aka steam).
+Water's high heat of vaporization is thanks to those pesky hydrogen bonds.
 Water molecules at the surface need to be moving really fast to break free into the air.
 Heating increases the movement of the molecules, but we already know it takes a lot of energy to heat water because water has a high specific heat.

 If we put these two concepts together, we find that it takes a lot of energy to heat a water molecule, and we need to heat it a lot to give it the kinetic energy it needs to break the hydrogen bonds holding it to the rest of the water molecules.
 A double whammy if you’re trying to get water to boil.

-5. Ice floats.We know; you knew that.
-For most compounds, the solid is denser than the liquid, meaning that the solid will sink to the bottom of the container holding the liquid.
-Not for ice!
-Tricked ya.
-Ice is cool like that.
-Get it?
-Cool?
-Sorry.
-The point is that water actually becomes less dense when it freezes, which allows the solid form, or ice, to float on the liquid form, or water.
 This is important for organisms that live underwater.
-If frozen water sunk, small bodies of water would be more likely to freeze completely in the winter, which would be bad for all the organisms living there.
+If frozen water sank, small bodies of water would be more likely to freeze completely in the winter, which would be bad for all the organisms living there.
 And by bad, we mean certain death.
 Instead, a layer of ice effectively insulates the underlying water, allowing many aquatic organisms to survive through the winter.
 You're welcome, fishes, orcas, and unbelievably adorable arctic harp seal pups.
 D'awww.

 Could life exist without water?
-On Earth, anyway, we haven't found life that can do that yet, but perhaps there is life on Saturn's moon, Titan, where the water is frozen rock solid.
+On Earth, we haven't found a life form that can manage this feat, but there might be one on Saturn's moon Titan, where all the water is frozen rock solid.
 Check it out.